 Taronga is a leader in reptile and amphibian conservation in Australia.
 We have brought back seven reptile and amphibian species from the brink of extinction.

-The development of the new centre will allow Taronga to continue to lead the recovery of species that would otherwise be lost to future generations.
-It will provide critical breeding space to support zoo-based conservation programs to ensure important species, such as Corroboree Frogs, are protected for decades to come.
+The development of the new centre is allowing Taronga to continue to lead the recovery of species that would otherwise be lost to future generations.
+It is providing critical breeding space to support zoo-based conservation programs to ensure important species, such as Corroboree Frogs, are protected for decades to come.

-The new centre will provide a new modern experience for guests to engage with reptiles and amphibians which has been designed with the latest best-practice standards for animal care and welfare.
-It will be an educational and multi-layered experience for guests that showcases the beauty and diversity of some of the most misunderstood and most imperilled creatures on the planet under threat, from climate change, disease and habitat modification.
+The new centre is providing a new modern experience for guests to engage with reptiles and amphibians which has been designed with the latest best-practice standards for animal care and welfare.
+The new centre is an educational and multi-layered experience for guests that showcases the beauty and diversity of some of the most misunderstood and most imperiled creatures on the planet under threat from climate change, disease and habitat modification.

 Timeline